SystemsApproach/7E/introduction/architecture.rst

 the one shown in :numref:`Figure %s <fig-internet>`.
 The diagram is noteworthy because of it's hourglass shape—wide at the top, narrow in the middle, and wide at the bottom.
 This shape actually reflects an important design philosophy of the Internet.
-That is, IP serves as the focal point for the architecture—it defines a common method for exchanging packets among a wide collection of networks.
-Above IP there can be arbitrarily many applilcation programs (which the diagram denotes as App\ :sub:`A` to App\ :sub:`Z`) and below IP the architecture allows for arbitrarily many different network technologies (which the diagram denotes as Net\ :sub:`1` to Net\
+IP serves as the focal point for the architecture—it defines a common method for exchanging packets among a wide collection of networks.
+Above IP there can be arbitrarily many application programs (which the diagram denotes as App\ :sub:`A` to App\ :sub:`Z`) and below IP the architecture allows for arbitrarily many different network technologies (which the diagram denotes as Net\ :sub:`1` to Net\
 :sub:`N`).
-In practice, the applications can be anything from web browing to video streaming, while popular network technologies include Ethernet, WiFi, and 5G.
+In practice, the applications can be anything from web browsing to video streaming, while popular network technologies include Ethernet, WiFi, and 5G.

 The intermediate layer sitting between IP and the applications, which